ptsefton/ocfl-ext-path/NNNN-path-direct-storage-layout.md

 ## Overview

 This storage root extension describes a transparent path-based OCFL storage layout.
-OCFL object identifiers are mapped directly to multi-level directory path that are direct children of the OCFL storage root directory.
+URI and path based identifiers are mapped directly to multi-level directory path that are direct children of the OCFL storage root directory.

-This extension assumes that the OCFL object identifier is a URL or a path name which is used directly to create nested paths under the OCFL storage root.
+This extension assumes that the OCFL object identifier is a URI or a path name which is used directly to create nested paths under the OCFL storage root.
 An extra directory called `__object__` is added to the path to safely ensure that OCFL object is not nested under anoother OCFL object.

 The limitations of this layout are filesystem dependent, but are generally as follows:

 * The size of each directory name cannot exceed the maximum allowed directory name size (eg. 255 bytes).
 The maximum combined length of path name cannot exceed the maximum allowed limit (eg. 4096 bytes).
 * Object IDs cannot include characters that are illegal in directory names.
 * Depending on the path structure, performance may degrade as the size of a repository increases if a lot of objects are put under a single directory.

 ## Parameters